Here are some samples from my professional work as an Instructional Designer.

 Here’s a fun little video I made with Vyond this year!
 If you like it, please tell that to Youtube!

 New Hire Onboarding Program

 I was tasked with creating a comprehensive New Hire Onboarding Program for the Services team.
-As the only instructional designer in the company, I was responsible for:
+I was solely responsible for: